bchan01/portfolio-tracker/README.md

-# Portfolio Tracker

-Portfolio Tracker MicroServices API and Single-Page Web App.
+# Portfolio Tracker - Microservices and Angular Web App

 This project is a work in progress.
 My goal is to implement all of the following user requirements: